trishasailendran/DEMULTIPLEXER1TO4/README.md

 # DEMULTIPLEXER1TO4
 # Aim:
 To simulate and synthesis DEMULTIPLEXER 1 TO 4 using Vivado software.
 # Software Required:
 Vivado 2023.1 software.
+# Procedure
+STEP:1 Start the Xilinx navigator, Select and Name the New project.

+STEP:2 Select the device family, device, package and speed.

+STEP:3 Select new source in the New Project and select Verilog Module as the Source type.

+STEP:4 Type the File Name and Click Next and then finish button.
+Type the code and save it.

+STEP:5 Select the Behavioral Simulation in the Source Window and click the check syntax.

+STEP:6 Click the simulation to simulate the program and give the inputs and verify the outputs as per the truth table.

+STEP:7 Select the Implementation in the Sources Window and select the required file in the Processes Window.

+STEP:8 Select Check Syntax from the Synthesize XST Process.
+Double Click in the Floorplan Area/IO/Logic-Post Synthesis process in the User Constraints process group.
+UCF(User constraint File) is obtained.

+STEP:9 In the Design Object List Window, enter the pin location for each pin in the Loc column Select save from the File menu.

+STEP:10 Double click on the Implement Design and double click on the Generate Programming File to create a bitstream of the design.(.v) file is converted into .bit file here.

+STEP:11 Load the Bit file into the SPARTAN 6 FPGA

+STEP:12 On the board, by giving required input, the LEDs starts to glow light, indicating the output.

 ![image](https://github.com/RESMIRNAIR/DEMULTIPLEXER1TO4/assets/154305926/b6d81e6c-81ec-4f91-ae42-832a68f8facc)
 # Truth Table
 ![image](https://github.com/RESMIRNAIR/DEMULTIPLEXER1TO4/assets/154305926/bb0a83c7-b4f3-463b-b422-f2ff65b1a0ee)